RSE-Sheffield/RateSetter-SteerSuite/README.md

 The directory structure of this package is as follows:

-    build           - Unix scripts and Visual Studio 2012 solution file to compile all components of SteerSuite.

     documentation   - raw unprocessed documentation and instructions for building the documentation.